Oil prices mixed ahead of U.S. crude stocks data

 Iran’s Oil Minister Bijan Zanganeh said he expected a slight surplus on the oil supply side next year.

-Russian Energy Minister Alexander Novak said in an article in Energy Policy magazine that global oil demand is expected to rise by 1.4 million barrels per day (bpd) next year after growing at a rate of one million bpd in 2019.

-Novak also said that output caps in place as part of the global oil production deal between OPEC and its allies were temporary and Russia would only undertake such cuts when they were in the national interest.

-Meanwhile, Ecuador, one of the smallest members of the Organization of the Petroleum Exporting Countries, said it will leave the 14-nation bloc from Jan.
+Meanwhile, Ecuador, one of the smallest members of the Organization of the Petroleum Exporting Countries, said it would leave the 14-nation bloc from Jan.
 1 due to fiscal problems.
-Ecuador will be the second to withdraw from OPEC in the last year after the departure of Qatar.
+Ecuador will be the second country to withdraw from OPEC in the last year after the departure of Qatar.

-Addiotional reporting by Florence Tan and Roslan Khasawneh in Singapore; editing by David Evans
+Additional reporting by Florence Tan and Roslan Khasawneh in Singapore; Editing by David Evans/ Jane Merriman/Susan Fenton